uribench/software-engineering-handbook-tools/README.md

 ## Source Code

-If you would like to contribute changes and enhancement to the handbook tools, fork and clone this repository, make changes and propose a pull request.
+If you would like to contribute changes and enhancement to the handbook tools, fork this repository, make changes, and propose a pull request.

 ### File Structure